 The Master Cultural and Social Anthropology at the UvA allows students to design and conduct their own ethnographic project.
 Through in-depth fieldwork, students are stimulated to think critically about social and cultural phenomena and engage with current anthropological debates.
-The programme deals with questions surrounding migration and mobility, sexuality and gender, infrastructure and labour, environment and sustainability, globalization and identity, political activism, STS, race and care.
+The department is characterised by its broad research agenda that deals with questions surrounding migration and mobility, sexuality and gender, infrastructure and labour, environment and sustainability, globalization and identity, political activism, STS, race and care.

 This year, you won’t be able to attend any busy on-campus events with lots of people.
 But our online Open House is the perfect way to get to know UvA study programmes and university life from the comfort of your own home.

 Every study programme has an Open House page with videos, FAQs and live events.
 On the main Open House website you can discover all our programmes,explore the city and campus, and get inspired during our theme weeks.

 The programme is designed to transform you into an active participant in the production of anthropological knowledge.
 It does so by letting you prepare, conduct, and report on a qualitative fieldwork in a wide range of regional, thematic, and theoretical specializations.
 A distinctive feature of this programme is the freedom in choosing your research topic.